hnbarr/Final/README.md

 trying something different, as in an interactive portfolio!

 IDEAS:
     Some sort of public dashboard.
-This is something i'd be using everyday after graduation.
+This is something we'd be using everyday after graduation.
-    The goal is to help keep me motivated and to hold myself accountable.
+    The goal is to help keep students motivated, stay in the loop and to practice more.
-    If I access user accounts, this could be kindof like a ACA grad social media?
     Instead of wasting time scrolling through facebook, scroll through stories about tech in mediium, or watch videos from youtube on tech right in one space, and keep up with old classmates?